AIKovanda/signalai/README.md

 ```

 ### Train your own model

+Signal-AI is based on [Taskchain](https://pypi.org/project/taskchain/) which keeps
+order in machine learning projects by splitting parts of code into individual
+tasks.
+This also allows you to put all the dataset and network setting into
+YAML config files.
+See some example configs in `configs` folder.

 In order to train your own model, create a config file based on the example configs.
 The model can be trained using the code